What is my business worth?

 Dental Practices are getting more and more attention these days.
 Common characteristics include, at least 4+ operatories and at least $750K of annual collections.
 It’s tough for professional buyers to get interested if these numbers are less.
 Anything in excess of these baselines should see offers come in at 4-5X earnings.
 Multi-location practices with 10+ ops and $10M+ of collections should see that EBITDA multiple jump to at least 7-8X.

-These are just some examples and much more goes into the equation than just size, profitability and industry.
+These are just some examples and much more goes into the equation than size, profitability and industry.
 Buyers will also consider customer concentration, historical financials, and growth opportunity in their valuation equation.
-This can impact price quite significantly if there is major risk tied to any of these factors.
+This can impact price quite significantly if there is risk tied to any of these factors.

 As you can see, GP Partners sees a ton of activity in a lot of market sectors.
 If you are wondering what your company might be worth in the eyes of a buyer, talk to one of our experts.